jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/1-lab1/1-enhance_guest_experience.md

 ---

-## Task 2: Navigate to the OCI Generative AI Playground (5 minutes)
+## Task 2: Navigate to the OCI Generative AI Playground

 1. In the **OCI Console**, go to: **Analytics & AI → 'Generative AI' in AI Services **.